Sexual ethics because sex is powerful

-Further analysis conducted by professor Wolfinger found that women who have had zero or one previous sexual partner before marriage were also least likely to divorce.
-In fact, there appears to be surprising durability to marriages between people who have only ever had sex with each other.
-Data collected by the National Survey of Family Growth (2002-2013) showed that women with just one premarital sexual relationship had a rate of divorce after the first 5 years of marriage which is triple that of virgin marriages.
-For example, by 2010, just 5 percent of new brides were virgins.
-And just 6 percent of their marriages dissolved within five years, compared with the total average of 20 percent.
-The highest rates of divorce after 5 years of marriage are among women who have had ten or more premarital partners, with a divorce rate which is 5.5 times that of virgin marriages.
+Further analysis conducted by professor Wolfinger found that women who have had zero or one previous sexual partners before marriage were also least likely to divorce.
+In fact, there appears to be a surprising durability to marriages between people who have only ever had sex with each other.
+Data collected by the National Survey of Family Growth (2002-2013) showed that women with just one premarital sexual relationship had a rate of divorce after the first five years of marriage which is triple that of virgin marriages.
+For example, by 2010, just 5% of new brides were virgins.
+And just 6% of their marriages dissolved within five years, compared with the total average of 20%.
+The highest rates of divorce after five years of marriage are among women who have had ten or more premarital partners, with a divorce rate which is 5.5 times that of virgin marriages.

-So in summary, the great preponderance of research suggests that people who have had sex with fewer people seem to be more satisfied after they tie the knot.
+So, in summary, the great preponderance of research suggests that people who have had sex with fewer people report being more satisfied after they tie the knot.
 And this is especially true for virgin marriages.
 Yet if you want to also consider cohabiting relationships, the trend is still the same – for women in particular, each sexual partner corresponds to an increased chance of relationship collapse.

-But the question is why?
+Now the question is: Why do virgin marriages work best?
 Why do virgins tend to have the happiest marriages?

 It could be that if you were a virgin (or close to it) before marriage, you might not have had that many sexual relationships to compare your current one with.
 Having more partners prior to marriage makes you critically evaluate your spouse in light of previous partners, both sexually and otherwise.
 Comparison sucks the joy out of life.
 Generally speaking, the more you have to compare, the less likely you are to be content with what you’ve got.
+The more sexual partners you have had, the less likely your current partner will outdo those past sexual experiences, and if they don’t, a sense of disappointment can creep in.
 But for virgin marriages, your mind doesn’t compare to previous sexual encounters, wishing you were in a former time, nor is your partner attached to any expectations you may have formed from previous experiences.
 It’s all new.
 You are able to simply enjoy life with whomever you ended up with, love handles and all, without comparison to spoil it.
 That’s one possible reason.